nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 # T1DEXI
-This page summarizes our insights about the clinical study data of the **T1DEXI** study in efforts to understand how to handle bolus, basal and cgm data as well as assumptions that were made as well as open questions.
+This page summarizes our insights about the clinical study data of the **T1DEXI** study in efforts to understand how to handle bolus, basal, and cgm data, list assumptions that were made, and pose open questions.

 The full analysis of this dataset is provided in: `notebooks/understand-t1dexi-dataset/2025-01-14 - Understand Insulin Data Structures.ipynb`.
 We initially considered using published code [4], but decided against it due to unclear assumptions and partially unnecessarily complex code.